A Guide to Activities for Nonprofits

 Register People to Vote

-The Alliance has developed, in partnership with the Office of the Secretary of the State, the availability of a unique online voter registration link for nonprofits.
+The Alliance has developed, in partnership with the Office of the Secretary of the State, a unique online voter registration link for nonprofits.
 By using this unique URL, we will be able to track how many people registered to vote through nonprofit voter engagement events and activities at the conclusion of the election.

 To maximize awareness and consistency, please embed the official “Nonprofits – REGISTER to Vote Here” logo and button to your website homepage or in your email communications.We ask that you please join us in registering as many nonprofit supporters as possible to vote this election season!
 Below are step-by-step instructions for using the unique URL and adding it to your website and communications.